benjum/idre-intro-to-sql/README.md

 ---

-At the end of the workshop (or whenever you must leave) please fill out our brief (post-course survey)[https://bit.ly/2VmU6ws]!
+At the end of the workshop (or whenever you must leave) please fill out our brief [post-course survey](https://bit.ly/2VmU6ws)!
 This will help us at IDRE to improve the course offerings (and help me to improve my offerings)